What Happened to Lt. Eric Wood?

 After disengaging from their original positions, they relocated near the village of Schonberg, Belgium.
 Within an hour, they were given another march order.
 The Germans were minutes away, surging through the woods and dirt tracks.
 Most of the battery got hooked up and onto the road, getting through the village just in time.
-But one gun remained stuck and Wood decided to stay and help.
+But one gun remained stuck, so Wood decided to stay and help.
 After several tense minutes, they extricated the gun and immediately sped towards the village.
 Intermittent shells began falling as they made their way down the long, winding macadam road, the spire of the Church tantalizingly close.
 Other units were now right behind them.

 Unfortunately, the Germans had taken most of Schonberg by then.
 Their pincer movement had closed in from the north.
 Wood was hanging on the truck cab as they reached the stone bridge over the Our River.
 From across the river, a panzer opened fire, killing the driver, Ken Knoll.
 Then it began pouring fire on the rest of the men.
 Sgt.
 John Scannapico tried to take out the tank with a bazooka, but was cut down as he ran for cover.
 Most of B Battery was stuck behind them and taking heavy casualties.
 Men began surrendering from the ditches along the side of the road.
 The firing halted.
 Germans were shouting, “Hande Hoch!”
 The dazed and confused survivors started to line up when suddenly the Germans starting yelling and pointing again.
 Small arms fire ripped the hill just above town.
 The GIs looked up and saw the bulky Wood charging towards the trees, bullets ripping the ground around him.
 He made it, disappearing into the dark labyrinth of the forest.
 The Germans did a cursory search, but came up with nothing.
 That was the last time his men would see him alive.

 A Born Leader